olson-sean-k/plexus-web/src/user-guide/graphs.md

     .polygons_with_position::<Point3<N64>>()
     .map_vertices(|position| Vertex {
         position,
-        normal: Basis::x(),
+        normal: Vector3::new(1.0, 0.0, 0.0),
     })
     .collect<MeshGraph<Point3<N64>>>();

-// Write arbitrary data to the payload. graph.orphan_vertices().nth(0).unwrap().geometry.normal = Basis::z();
+// Write arbitrary data to the payload. let mut vertex = graph.orphan_vertices().nth(0).unwrap();
+vertex.geometry.normal = Vector3::new(0.0, 0.0, 1.0);
 ```

 The above example uses the `Vertex` type to store a position and normal in each
 vertex.
 This is distinct from computed attributes, as this normal is arbitrary
 and is not recomputed when it is accessed.
-Application may choose either
+Applications may choose either
-approach, though computation should be preferred when possible.
+approach, though computation is typically preferable.

 ## Generic Programming